learnsmartcoding/angular-for-beginners/README.md

 https://learnsmartcoding-restaurant.azurewebsites.net/swagger/index.html

 I hope you enjoy this video.
+See more for CI/CD demo

 Happy Learning!